oracle/docker-images/OracleTuxedo/performance_pack/README.md

 Tuxedo Advanced Performance Pack on Docker
 ===============
 The Docker image contains the necessary Tuxedo binares required by the performance pack and provides a sample for how to configure the feature in Tuxedo configuration file.
-It's an image for the pack and show you how to configure the OPTIONS option to enable or disable the features in Tuxedo configuration file.
+It is an image for the pack and show you how to configure the OPTIONS option to enable or disable the features in Tuxedo configuration file.
 Please go through [OTN doc](http://docs.oracle.com/cd/E72452_01/tuxedo/docs1222/xpp/index.html) for more details.

 To extend your image based on this image, you need to write your own perfpack_runme.sh and update Tuxedo Configuration file to enable the feature of the pack you want to employ.
 The Tuxedo application binaries should be installed in the docker or oracle/tuxedoperfpack.
 It depdents on how you will implement the shell script, perfpack_runme.sh.